galetaire/spahousing/pages/posts/roi.md

 # Interpretation and observations

-The **first chart** shows the gross nominal annual appreciation of housing, i.e. whether if houses increase or decrease in value year over year.
+By looking at the housing appreciation, i.e. whether if houses increase or decrease in value year over year.
 We can distinguish several outstanding periods:

 - 1986 - 1990: Strong revaluation.
 - 1991 - 1993: Stagnation.
 - 1994 - 2007: Steady revaluation.
 - 2008 - 2013: Strong devaluation.
-- 2014 - 2021: Moderate revaluation.
+- 2014 - 2019: Moderate revaluation.

-The **second chart** shows a net ROI approximation, considering both net rental return plus gross asset appreciation.
+- 2020 - 2022: Covid-19, impact and rebound.

 # (b) Average rental return